-- Official transcript from a college or university showing: - A. That the master's degree has been earned, - B. A minimum graduate cumulative GPA of 3.0 (on a 4.0 scale) and - C. Academic preparation and licensure appropriate to the graduate program. - II.
-An official transcript from each college or university for all graduate course work, if applicable. - III.
+- Official transcript from a college or university showing: - A. That the master's degree has been earned, - B. A minimum graduate cumulative GPA of 3.0 (on a 4.0 scale) and - Academic preparation and licensure appropriate to the graduate program. - An official transcript from each college or university for all graduate course work, if applicable. - III.
 Official scores on the General test of the Graduate Record Examination with minimum 350 verbal and 350 quantitative scores.
 (See page 15).
 APSU code for GRE is 1028. - IV.
 Three letters of recommendation in support of the applicant from faculty members who taught courses within the student's master's degree program.
 (See page 15).

-V. All military personnel (active duty and veterans) must submit the following documents as appropriate: Refer to page 13 for documents needed.
+Not needed from applicants who already have a master's degree from APSU. - All military personnel (active duty and veterans) must submit the following documents as appropriate: Refer to page 13 for documents needed.